Monday, 24 April 2023

 These words were spoken by the then Princess Elizabeth (who later became Queen Elizabeth II) on the occasion of her 21st birthday.

-A key argument used to republicans is that a republic is a “modern” form of government while monarchies belong only in the past or in stories such as popular medieval drama Game of Thrones.
+A key argument used by republicans is that a republic is a “modern” form of government while monarchies belong only in the past or in fairy tales.
 This of course is misleading as the truth is republics are quite old, going all the way back to classical Greece.
-If anything a proper historical understanding only proves that monarchies are a longer lasting form of state.
-E.g. When Jamaica was captured by England in 1655, England for the first time in its history was a republic led by Oliver Cr0mwell.
-But a mere 5 years later, the republican experiment was ended lasting only 11 years.
+If anything, a proper historical understanding only proves that monarchies are a longer lasting form of state.
+For instance, When Jamaica was captured by England in 1655, England for the first and only time in its history was a republic .
+But a mere 5 years later, the republican experiment was ended lasting only 11 years in total.
 Clearly republicanism didn’t work out then.
 But I have yet to have anyone to prove to me that if the republic did last then colonialism or slavery would not have happened.
-In fact, the history not only of Cromwell’s republic but also of the Dutch Republic and the pre-civil war USA all prove that a republican form of government didn’t necessarily mean freedom for all.
+In fact, the history not only of Cromwell’s republic but also of Revolutionary France, pre-civil war United States and the numerous communists regimes of the 20th century, all prove that a republican form of government does not mean freedom for all.
 What is my point exactly?
 To downplay slavery or colonialism?
-Not at all, people are flawed in every age and the idea that a republican form of government is somehow more virtuous must be expunged.
+Not at all, people are flawed in every age and the idea that a republican form of government will somehow wipe the slate clean is absolute nonsense.

-Many republics claim virtue as an exclusive right but in the same vein they also claim an exclusive hold on democracy but of course one doesn’t need to look very far to see that for the lie that it is.
+Many republics claim virtue as an exclusive right but in the same vein they also claim an exclusive hold on democracy.
+One does not need to look very far to see that for the lie that it is.
 Why mention this?
 An important part of integrity is the ability to tell the truth and the reality is that many republics that give lip service to democracy are hardly democracies.
 Just take one look at the democracy index, at the very top of this list is Norway, followed by New Zealand, Iceland, Sweden and Denmark (note that of the countries I just mentioned only Iceland is a republic).
 Compare that with the very bottom of this list i.e. the least democratic countries.
-Well there is Afghanistan (for obvious reasons) followed by North Korea, Myanmar and Central African Republic, not a single kingdom among them.
+Well there is Afghanistan (for obvious reasons) followed by North Korea, Myanmar and Central African Republic, all republics of some kind.

-A parliamentary republic also gives lip service to popular sovereignty but in many cases the president is not chosen by the people but rather is nominated by the prime minister and rubber stamped by parliament.
-Indeed, just a few weeks ago, our neighbor Trinidad and Tobago installed Christine Kangaloo as the 7th president of the republic.
+A parliamentary republic also gives lip service to popular sovereignty but it is a farce as the president is not chosen by the people but rather is nominated by the prime minister and rubber stamped by parliament.
+Indeed, just a few weeks ago, our neighbour Trinidad and Tobago installed Christine Kangaloo as the 7th president of their republic.
 It should be noted that while the media kept referring to it as an election, it was really an appointment.
 Kangaloo’s appointment was not without controversy as the official opposition party was thoroughly opposed to her nomination, but PM Rowley having the majority in parliament just pushed it through anyway.
 As we all know, the latest announcement from the Ministry of Legal and Constitutional Affairs states that the republican model being considered for Jamaica is similar to the one used in Trinidad.
 What is point of this stating this?
-Contrary to the very ideal of popular sovereignty, the head of state is not at all the representative of a sovereignty people but rather a creature of the head of government which belies the notion of democratic legitimacy or apolitical neutrality.
+Contrary to the very ideal of popular sovereignty, the head of state is not at all the representative of a sovereign people but rather a creature of the head of government which belies the notion of democratic legitimacy or apolitical neutrality.

-This was seen not only in Trinidad but also in Barbados where upon being selected in 2021, news items both locally and overseas kept referring to Sandra Mason as the first elected president of Barbados, that too was patently false, the truth is that Mason was nominated and appointed by Mia Mottley with the House of Assembly (which had a supermajority for the government) rubberstamping her choice.
+This was seen not only in Trinidad but also in Barbados where upon being selected in 2021, news items both locally and overseas kept referring to Sandra Mason as the first elected president of Barbados, that too was patently false, the truth is that Mason was nominated and appointed by Mia Mottley after using her supermajority in the House of Assembly to rubberstamp her choice.
 Incidentally enough 3 years earlier when Mason was appointed as governor-general upon the nomination of PM Freundel Stuart, none made the claim that she was elected because indeed she was not, but change the vice-regal title to a presidential one and replace Queen with parliament and all of a sudden an appointment is being confused for an election.
 There is clear disparity between what the presidency is purported to be and what it actually is.

 Stay Tuned for Part two